Asylum in the United States: Gender

 Susan Berger argues that the relationship between gender and sexuality leads to arbitrary case decisions, as there are no clear guidelines for when the private problems becomes an international problem.
 According to Shuman and Bohmer, due to women's social position in most countries, lesbians are more likely to stay in the closet, which often means that they do not have the public visibility element that the asylum process requires for credibility.
-This leads to Lewis and Naples’ critique to the fact that asylum officials often assume that since women do not live such public lives as men do, that they would be safe from abuse or persecution, in comparison to gay men who are often part of the public sphere.
+This leads to Lewis and Naples' critique to the fact that asylum officials often assume that since women do not live such public lives as men do, that they would be safe from abuse or persecution, in comparison to gay men who are often part of the public sphere.
 This argument violates the concept that one's sexual orientation is a fundamental right and that family and the private sphere are often the first spaces where lesbians experience violence and discrimination.
 Because lesbians live such hidden lives, they tend to lack police reports, hospital records, and letters of support from witnesses, which decreases their chances of being considered credible and raises the stakes of effectively telling their stories in front of asylum officials.

-Transgender individuals have a higher risk for mental health problems when compared to cis-gender counterparts.
+Transgender individuals have a higher risk for mental health problems when compared to cisgender counterparts.
 Many transgender individuals face socioeconomic difficulties in addition to being an asylum seeker.
-In a study conducted by Mary Gowin, E. Laurette Taylor, Jamie Dunnington, Ghadah Alshuwaiyer, and Marshall K. Cheney of Mexican Transgender Asylum Seekers, they found 5 major stressors among the participants including assault (verbal, physical and sexual), "unstable environments, fear for safety and security, hiding undocumented status, and economic insecurity."
+In a study conducted by Mary Gowin et al. of Mexican Transgender Asylum Seekers, they found 5 major stressors among the participants including assault (verbal, physical and sexual), "unstable environments, fear for safety and security, hiding undocumented status, and economic insecurity."
 They also found that all of the asylum seekers who participated reported at least one health issue that could be attributed to the stressors.
 Participants accessed little or no use of health or social services, attributed to barriers to access, such as fear of the government, language barriers and transportation.
 They are also more likely to report lower levels of education due to few opportunities after entering the United States.
 Many of the asylum seeker participants entered the United States as undocumented immigrants.
 Obstacles to legal services included fear and knowledge that there were legal resources to gaining asylum.